Prompt Engineering for Developers: Write Better AI Prompts for Code

 - Framework and major libraries (e.g., FastAPI, React 19 with Next.js 15)

-- The purpose of the code within the broader system
+- What this code is for in the broader system

-- Any constraints such as performance requirements, compatibility targets, or coding standards
+- Constraints like performance requirements, compatibility targets, or coding standards

-- Existing patterns in your codebase that the generated code should follow
+- Existing patterns in your codebase that the generated code should match

 Be Explicit About What You Want

 Specify the output format.
-Do you want a single function, a full module, a class, a CLI script?
+Do you want a single function, a full module, a class?
 Should it include imports?
-Should it be export-ready?

-Specify behavior at the edges.
-What should happen with empty input, null values, or malformed data?
-If you do not say, the model will guess, and its guess may not match your requirements.
+Specify edge case behavior.
+What happens with empty input, null values, malformed data?
+If you don't say, the model guesses, and its guess might not match yours.

-Specify what you do not want.
-Negative constraints are surprisingly powerful.
-Statements like "do not use any external dependencies," "do not use class-based components," or "avoid recursion for this solution" prune entire branches of possible output and steer the model toward your preferred approach.
+Specify what you don't want.
+This is surprisingly powerful.
+"Do not use any external dependencies," "do not use class-based components," "avoid recursion" — negative constraints prune entire branches of possible output and steer the model where you want it to go.

 Use the "Role, Task, Format" Framework